renovatebot/renovate/docs/usage/self-hosted-configuration.md

 The purpose of this capability is to allow a bot admin to configure manager-specific files such as a global `.npmrc` file, instead of configuring it in Renovate config.

-This feature is disabled by default in the CLI because it may prove surprising or undesirable for some users who don't expect Renovate to go into their home directory and import registry or credential information.
+This feature is disabled by default because it may prove surprising or undesirable for some users who don't expect Renovate to go into their home directory and import registry or credential information.
-However, it is enabled by default in the official Renovate Docker images because if anyone chooses to add such config files to them then it's clearly not unintentional.

 Currently this capability is supported for the `npm` manager only - specifically the `~/.npmrc` file.
 If found, it will be imported into `config.npmrc` with `config.npmrcMerge` will be set to `true`.